samveen/pi4-cputempd/README.md

 ## Temperature Logger Daemon For My Raspberry Pi 4

-I wanted to test how the cheap heatsinks I got for my Raspberry Pi 4 performed especially when in the official case against the official case without the cover.
+I wanted to test how the cheap heatsinks I got for my Raspberry Pi 4 performed, especially when in the official case versus the same without the cover.
 For that I wanted to first log the CPU temperature somewhere.
-While writing the bash script to log it, I thought why not use some pre-built tool, which are in abundance.
-However, a quick 5 minute search showed me that all the available tools were probably overkill.
-However, seeing that most tools were daemons, I decided to write up a quick daemon that would run as a systemd unit (a simple one) and log the temperature to the journal.
+While writing the bash script to log it, I thought of using some pre-built tools (like collectd,statsd etc.) which are in abundance.
+However, a quick 5 minute search showed me that all the available tools were extreme overkill.
+However, seeing that most tools were daemons, I decided to write up a quick binary that would run as a systemd unit (a simple one) and log the temperature to the journal.
 This is the result.

 # Building And Running